-- Analyze leadership approaches in different environments. - Evaluate the role of mental complexity in leading others. - Evaluate how mental complexity impacts human relationships.
+- Analyze leadership approaches in different environments. - Assess the role of mental complexity in developing self and others. - Evaluate how mental complexity impacts human relationships.

 The assigned readings provide a survey of different perspectives on managing organizational development in ambiguous environments and challenging contexts.
 Consider how mental complexity applies to leading and developing others at operational and strategic levels.
 It is often said that "what got you here won't get you there."
 How can you grow in mental complexity?